 IP TAKE: This funder is a good resource for local groups that are able to do a lot of good with a limited amount of money.

-PROFILE: A U.K.-based funder, Purely OverSeas Trust (POST) has focused on helping small, local and grassroots organizations working in some of the least developed and vulnerable areas of the world since 1984.
+PROFILE: A U.K.-based funder, Purely OverSeas Trust (POST) funds small, local and grassroots organizations working in some of the least developed and vulnerable areas of the world since 1984.
 It seeks to "increase awareness in the Purley and District area of the problems of deprivation in developing countries, and to alleviate them by supporting small-scale projects which allow the people there to help themselves."
-POST focuses on supporting agriculture, medicine, education, sociology, but also water and WASH projects.
+POST focuses on supporting agriculture, medicine, education, sociology, and water and WASH projects.

 POST awards modest grants through these programs: